koddea/laravel-localize/README.md

 # laravel-localize
-A Laravel package to total localization management
+A Laravel package for localization purposes